UNopenGIS/smbc/README.md

-# smbc
-Smart Maps Bazaar commands
+# smbc: Smart Maps Bazaar commands

+Documentation:
+This file contains the documentation for the smbc project.
+It provides an overview of the project and its purpose.